 His clinical focus has prompted Dr. Schoser to bring together patients and researchers to improve resources and education for people with DM.
 He serves on the academic task force of the TREAT-NMD network, an international effort to ensure that promising new therapies for neuromuscular diseases reach patients by connecting patients, clinicians, academic researchers, and representatives of the biomedical industry.
 And he is the head of Germany's DM registry, which collects information on patients so they can be paired appropriately with clinical trials.

-Dr. Schoser is project lead at FBI for the OPTIMISTIC Trial, a collaboration among researchers and doctors from the Netherlands, Germany, France, and the United Kingdom that seeks to improve standards of care for DM1.
+Dr. Schoser is project lead at FBI for the OPTIMISTIC Trial (Link to archived site), a collaboration among researchers and doctors from the Netherlands, Germany, France, and the United Kingdom that seeks to improve standards of care for DM1.
 The group has launched a study of whether cognitive behavioral therapy can be used to stimulate activity and reduce fatigue in DM patients.
 The goal of these research efforts is to develop guidelines physicians can use to improve patients’ quality of life.

 Dr. Schoser also helped translate the MDF Toolkit into German, adapting it for that country’s patients.
 The German translation will be available for download soon.